jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

     	save("LastnameFirstname_ROBOT.png");
     }

-*If you already have some coding experience, please try to just use the methods we learned today – adding fancy code and leveraging what you know will be encouraged later, but for now I'd like you to get used to the coordinate system and Processing's drawing functions.*
+*If you already have some coding experience, please try to just use the methods we learned today – adding fancy code and leveraging what you know will be encouraged later, but for now I'd like you to get used to the coordinate system and Processing's drawing functions.
+For loops are ok, but no animation please!*

 ### STRETCH GOALS
 No problem drawing your robot?
 Try these challenges:

-* Make your image resizable using `width` and `height` instead of set positions
+* Make your image resizable using `width` and `height` instead of set positions.
 * Try adding shading to your robot, and/or drawing in perspective!

 ### TURNING IN